p-argento/uni/LDS/_LDS.md

 On the right you have the representation of the data.
 Exactly like in SSAS to create the MDX queries with drag&drop.
 Typically the dashboard is a composition of plots.

+For any plot, you can use the arrows above the plots to drill-down.

+Click Visualizza modello on the left sidebar to see the structure of the cube.

+Right-click and select ? to see the table with the values of the plot.

+To add a new plot, click outside the plot first, otherwise it is replaced.